Good Things About Solar Power

 Let's cut through the jargon.
 A solar power bank is essentially a battery pack with tiny solar panels glued on.
 You know those pocket-sized phone chargers everyone carries?
 Now imagine one that can recharge itself using sunlight.
 Sounds like magic, right?
 Well, the reality's a bit more complicated.

-Solar Power Good for the Environment
+Solar and Wind Power Are Good for the Environment Because